-Did you know that you could look into changing your equity release plan for 12 months you can look into changing it to see if you could access a better deal that wasn’t previously available to you?
+Did you know that once you have had your existing equity release plan for 12 months you can look into changing it to see if you could access a better deal that wasn’t previously available to you?

 We can review your existing plan whether you took it out through Age Partnership or not, for free and with no–obligation to proceed – simply call us on Freephone 08080 555 222 today.

 It may be that your current plan is still the best option for you and we will only recommend you change it, if it’s right for you.

 Lifetime Mortgage interest rates from leading lenders such as Aviva and LV= are currently low which could save you thousands of pounds over the course of the plan in interest compared to your current plan.

 Plus, average UK house prices have risen in the last five years1 meaning that you could release more cash from your home if you wish.

 The Age Partnership team keep a close eye on the latest products added to the market, and lenders’ changing deals, and can help you make the most of any improved plans.